 That said, what the owner adds can also detract from the dietary balance, and in some cases, do more harm than good.
 It’s very sad to see people who adore their dogs, who mean the very best for them, cause a problem unintentionally.
 How can this happen, you might ask, with the additional of fresh foods?
 Well, in lots of ways – so let’s go into this a little today.
 Basically, what you should add, ideally, starts with two considerations; your dog, his or her health, preferences and general constitution, first and foremost, and second, the nutrient content of the food you’re using.
 So, if you have an older dog who has been eating a high carb food, never had any issues with fat or protein, and you don’t want to change the food, it might work well to add some eggs, fish, chicken, or beef.
-If you have a dog who has been eating a high protein food such as Orijen, and may be a little hyper, hard to keep weight on – some good carbs (cooked sweet potatoes, for example) could make up part of the additions.
+If you have a dog who has been eating a high protein food such as Orijen, and may be a little hyper, hard to keep weight on – some good carbs (cooked sweet potatoes, for example) could make up part of the additions (I’m not suggesting a large amount of starch just that it is less problematic, and in some cases beneficial, to increase fiber for older dogs!).
 In almost all cases, fresh vegetables – rotated groups, pulped well or steamed – will add wide ranging benefit to the diet as well.
 It’s important to think about matching the supplemental food with both the dog’s digestion, age, weight and activity level, as well as with an eye to the type of food he or she usually eats.

 All this is with regard to an adult healthy dog, or a dog with minor issues such as a bit of sensitive tummy, some seasonal allergy.
 If your dog has had pancreatitis, cancer, renal disease, bladder stones – most likely you’re using a specialized diet, and the extras have to be worked out with your vet or nutritionist, so they don’t upset the dietary applecart.
 With healthy dogs, we’re looking to prevent problems, balance what’s lacking in the food, and add some pleasurable variety to the meals.
 It’s easily done, in most cases.
 You need to think about all the nutrients in a given food, not *just* for example, the protein.
 (Liver has great protein, but a lot of other things that can be excessive for dogs on top of kibble, for example).